mike-jung/vue-training/README.md

 # vue-training

-This is a example project for vue.js tutorial
+This is an example project for vue.js tutorial

 - This example uses vue.js and bootstrap for frontend
 - Node.js and MySQL database are used for backend (node-web-starter template project is used)